Gemstone Jewelry in the Times of Ancient Rome

 The Art of Wearing Rings

 Rings were the most popular pieces of jewelry.
-They were made for both the genders and had beautiful designs made on the band and the stone.
+They were made for both genders and had beautiful designs on the band and the stone.
 The gemstones were often carved with pictures of gods or even historical figures.
 Among all the gemstones, carnelian was the most famous gemstone used for rings.
 Garnet, quartz, and amethyst were also preferred by most.

 Not Just for Beautification